-- default The default value of this option - min_val The minimum allowed value for this option, inclusive, or None for no lower limit - max_val The maximum allowed value for this option, inclusive, or None for no upper limit - description The description for this option
+- default The default value of this option - min_val The minimum allowed value for this option, inclusive, or None for no lower limit - max_val The maximum allowed value for this option, inclusive, or None for no upper limit - description The description for this option class EnumOption (, default: str, choices: List[str], description: Optional[str] = None) A capsule option that holds a choice from a discrete set of string values.

-- default The default value of this option - choices A list of all valid values for this option - description The description for this option

-$\begin{tabular}{ll} \textbf{class BoolOption} (, default: bool, description: Optional[str] = None) \\ A capsule option that holds an boolean value. \\ \end{tabular}$
+- default The default value of this option - choices A list of all valid values for this option - description The description for this option class BoolOption (, default: bool, description: Optional[str] = None) A capsule option that holds an boolean value.